strapi/strapi/docs/3.x.x/installation-options/quick-start-detailed.md

 This quick start (detailed version) is written for developers who prefer more detailed explanations when learning a new CMS.
 A more intermediate to advanced version is written and can be found at [Quick Start](/3.x.x/getting-started/quick-start.html) in the [Getting Started](/3.x.x/getting-started/quick-start.html) section.

 (You should have already completed the steps to install Strapi and the requirements from [Installation Requirements](/3.x.x/getting-started/install-requirements.html).
-These steps continue after ensuring nodejs, NPM and strapi are all properly installed.)
+These steps continue after [ensuring nodejs, NPM and strapi are all properly installed](/3.x.x/getting-started/install-requirements.html#check-installation)).)

 This page explains how to create a new project in Strapi.
 Each step from creating a new project to creating content types ready to be consumed is covered. ([Check out our video tutorial](https://www.youtube.com/watch?v=yMl5IcFHA74)).